Ultimate Guide to 10 Dog Friendly Beaches in Michigan

 - Dogs must be on a six foot leash unless stated otherwise.

 There you have it!
-I hope you enjoy lounging and playing at one of these awesome Michigan beaches.
+I hope you enjoy lounging and playing at one of these awesome Michigan dog friendly beaches.
 You can find more information about bringing pets to state parks on the DNR website.